Universidad Isabel I fully endorses the Lisbon strategy in its internationalisation plan, as shown in its 4 core priorities:

 - Main objective: to foster international mobility among staff and students.

-- To promote and encourage teacher stays in companies and universities abroad.
+- To promote and encourage faculty stays in companies and universities abroad.

 - To encourage internships in foreign companies among students.